miketynes/globus-labs.github.io/_projects/klimatic.markdown

 example of a centralized, searchable index across disparate web-accessible resources, combined with a virtual lake cache for raw data.
-We adopt a scalable crawling and metadata extraction model, using a dynamic pool of Docker contain- ers to discover and process files.
+We adopt a scalable crawling and metadata extraction model, using a dynamic pool of Docker containers to discover and process files.
 Thus, we pave the way for creation of a scalable system that has the capacity to scour an increasing number of available resources for geospatial data.
 To further reduce usage barriers, Klimatic supports the